Read John Stuart Mill with voice, context, and method in the same frame.

 The strongest objection seems clear: whether liberty and utility can remain allies when public harm, social pressure, and unequal power become difficult to measure

-That objection should be allowed to speak.
-A philosophy that survives only by silencing its best critic has not survived much.
+Good.
+The objection should be allowed to speak in full, because any philosophy built around individual liberty defended not as selfish isolation, but as a condition for truth, experiment, and human development that survives only by muffling its best critic has not survived much.

 Prompt 5: Identify several of John Stuart Mill's most enduring ideas and estimate their standing today.